boehpyk/Mononoke/README.md

 Mononoke is actively evolving.
 Expect rapid iteration, breaking changes, and new features as the framework stabilizes.
 Contributions, bug reports, and feedback are highly appreciated!

+## License
+This project is licensed under the MIT License.

+It also makes use of third-party libraries under their respective licenses, including:
+- AWS SDK for PHP (Apache License 2.0)
+- Swoole IDE Helper (Apache License 2.0)
+- nikic/fast-route (MIT)
+- monolog/monolog (MIT)
+- phpstan/phpstan (MIT)
+- phpunit/phpunit (MIT)